dfcastellanos/MEPLS/README.md

     and simplicity facilitate the task of extending it according to the user's needs.

-##### Background & motivation
-MEPLS provides easy-to-use tools to build simulations that statistically sample mesoscale models of the plastic deformation of material.
+MEPLS provides easy-to-use tools to build simulations that statistically sample mesoscale models of the plastic deformation of materials.
+The built-in MEPLS tools abstract away unnecessary complexity associated with the model implementation, allowing the user to focus on the physics of the problem.

 MEPLS enables the user to study the impact that microstructural properties have on the macroscale elasto-plastic behavior of a material.
 This question is especially challenging to answer when those properties are spatially heterogeneous and statistically distributed, which is, in turn, the most common situation.
-The built-in MEPLS tools abstract away unnecessary complexity associated with the model implementation, allowing the user to focus on the physics of the problem.
-Thus, the user can easily study the influence of: the local elastic properties, yield criteria, plastic deformation, structural evolution, etc.; the driving protocol: strain-controlled tests, creep, cyclic loading, etc.; the loading mode: simple shear, compression, bending, etc. Moreover, suppose a feature is not readily available.
-In that case, chances are that the user can seamlessly implement it thanks to MEPLS extensibility, availability of examples, and thorough documentation.
+MEPLS allows to study the influence that many different model features or ingredients may have on a material's mechanical properties.
+Example of such features are:

+* the statistics of local elastic properties, local yield criteria, plastic deformation, structural evolution, etc.
+* the driving protocol: strain-controlled tests, creep, cyclic loading, etc.
+* the loading mode: simple shear, compression, bending, etc.

+You can find an extensive list in the features section.

 MEPLS is developed and maintained by David Fernández Castellanos.
 You can find more information